ansuini/IntrinsicDimDeep/README.md

 ["Intrinsic dimension of data representations in deep neural networks"](https://arxiv.org/abs/1905.12784). _Neural Information Processing Systems (NeurIPS) 2019_

-Morover we provide [jupyter notebook tutorials](https://github.com/ansuini/IntrinsicDimDeep/tree/master/tutorials) where we describe more in detail the methodology used and point to possible extensions and open problems.
+Morover we provide [jupyter notebook tutorials](https://github.com/ansuini/IntrinsicDimDeep/tree/master/tutorials) where we describe more in detail the methodology used and point to possible extensions and open problems (under construction!).

 ### Usage